thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+10/22/20 Daily data (under the /dailies/ folder) has been added for 10/21 and 10/20, note that some tweets will bleed into the following day due to different timezones captured
+.

 10/20/20 Daily data (under the /dailies/ folder) has been added for 10/19 and 10/18, note that some tweets will bleed into the following day due to different timezones captured.

 10/18/20 Version 31 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 10/17, 10/16, and 10/15.